 - Violence can erupt in Kingston with little or no warning.
 There are high levels of lawlessness and gang violence, particularly at night.
 You should be vigilant and comply with instructions from security authorities.

-- You should avoid demonstrations and large public gatherings in Jamaica as they may turn violent, possibly involving the use of firearms.
+- You should avoid demonstrations and large public gatherings as they may turn violent, possibly involving the use of firearms.
+Road closures may occur at short notice so plan any journeys in advance and monitor local media for updates.
 Authorities may impose curfews at short notice.

 - The hurricane season is June to November when landslides, mudslides and flooding may occur.
 See Additional information.